TejasBhone/TCG-Thread-Context-Governor/README.md

 The repository is organized around identified failure modes observed during exploration.

 At present:
-- Goal preservation is under active exploration
+- Failure modes are identified and are intentionally left undeveloped.
-- Other failure modes are intentionally left undeveloped
+- Each failure mode will be explored and will be added after controlled simulation and understanding.

 ## Intent
 The intent of TCG is not to control model behavior, but to make long-session instability observable and reasoned about explicitly before attempting mitigation.